codicide/narq/docs/index.rst

 Job queues and RPC in python with asyncio and redis.

-*arq* was conceived as a simple, modern and performant successor to rq_.
+*narq* was conceived as a simple, modern and performant successor to rq_.

 .. warning::

-   In ``v0.16`` *arq* was **COMPLETELY REWRITTEN** to use an entirely different approach to registering workers, enqueueing jobs and processing jobs.
-You will need to either keep using ``v0.15`` or entirely rewrite you *arq* integration to use ``v0.16``.
+   In ``v0.16`` *narq* was **COMPLETELY REWRITTEN** to use an entirely different approach to registering workers, enqueueing jobs and processing jobs.
+You will need to either keep using ``v0.15`` or entirely rewrite you *narq* integration to use ``v0.16``.

    See `here <./old/index.html>`_ for old docs.

-Why use *arq*?
+Why use *narq*?

 **non-blocking**
-    *arq* is built using python 3's asyncio_ allowing non-blocking job enqueuing and execution.
+    *narq* is built using python 3's asyncio_ allowing non-blocking job enqueuing and execution.
 Multiple jobs (potentially hundreds) can be run simultaneously using a pool of *asyncio* ``Tasks``.

 **powerful-features**
-    Deferred execution, easy retrying of jobs, and pessimistic execution (:ref:`see below <usage>`) means *arq* is great for critical jobs that **must** be completed.
+    Deferred execution, easy retrying of jobs, and pessimistic execution (:ref:`see below <usage>`) means *narq* is great for critical jobs that **must** be completed.

 **fast**
-    Asyncio and no forking make *arq* around 7x faster than *rq* for short jobs with no io.
+    Asyncio and no forking make *narq* around 7x faster than *rq* for short jobs with no io.
 With io that might increase to around 40x faster.
 (TODO)

 **elegant**
-    I'm a long time contributor to and user of `rq`_, *arq* is designed to be simpler, clearer and more powerful.
+    I'm a long time contributor to and user of `rq`_, *narq* is designed to be simpler, clearer and more powerful.

 **small**
-    and easy to reason with - currently *arq* is only about 700 lines, that won't change significantly.
+    and easy to reason with - currently *narq* is only about 700 lines, that won't change significantly.

 Install
 -------